zakvarty/threshold_paper_code/README.md

     3. When code completed, pull the storm directory to 'directory_name_pulled';
     4. Within the pulled directory, run 'plots.R' to create the plots to be included in the paper.

+### 06_application_to_groningen/
+This directory contains the code required to reproduce the two analysises in section 6 of the paper.
+The first of these considers Gronignen earthquakes of mangitude 1.45ML and greater to motivate the use of a rounded GPD model over a rounded exponential model and to validate the assumption of i.i.d. magnitudes.
+The second of these selects a flat and a sigmoid threshold for the Groningen catalogue and compares these in terms of data use, parameter estimation and return-level estimation.

+`flat_thresholds/` contains the code required to fit above the conservative threshold and motivate the use of the Rounded GPD.
+It also contains the code to select a flat threshold via grid search, and then compare the models fitted using the selected and conservative thresholds.

+`groningen_sigmoid/` contains the code required to select a sigmoid threshold for the Groningen catalogue via Bayesian optimisation.
+This is done in `main.R`.
+The model using the selected sigmoid threshold is fitted and compared to the those using the flat thresholds in `post_selection.R`.

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)